-4 Tips for Discussing Your Mental Health with Your Boss was originally published on Vault.
+4 Tips for Discussing Your Mental Health with Your Boss was originally published on Firsthand.

 It can be tricky, petrifying, and difficult to talk to your manager or potential manager about your mental health.
 But it’s a necessary conversation to have.
 Below are four suggestions for how to approach workplace conversations about your mental health.